8 Types of Hawks in Kentucky

 Kentucky is home to many different types of hawks.

-Some of Kentucky’s most popular types of hawks are Red-Tailed, Cooper’s, Sharp-Shinned, Broad Winged, Red-Shouldered, and American Kestrels.
+Some of Kentucky’s most popular hawk types are Red-Tailed Cooper’s, Sharp-Shinned, Broad-Winged, Red-Shouldered, and American Kestrels.

 These hawks vary in size and color patterning, but all can be found in habitats throughout Kentucky, including scrublands, wetlands, forests, and grasslands.